jannelansman/huawei_to_gpx/README.md

 ## Description

-Huawei Sport watch software doesn't offer an option for users to export their workout track data to .gpx file format.
+Huawei sports watches—e.g. Huawei Watch GT and likes of it—don't offer an option for users to export their workout track data to .gpx file format.
 This Python script remedies that.

 ## How to